daolf/IAWSproject/README.md

 | loc       | no       | ``<empty>``   | Localisation of the movie.       |
 | tech      | no       | ``<empty>``   | ex imax                          |
 | a         | no       |  true         | If places are still available    |

+### GET /room/:id

+Return the room with the given id

 ### GET /rooms